Taiwan Expat Health Insurance Guide

 Taiwan has an enviable reputation for its healthcare services and many expats report glowing experiences.
 Many doctors here are foreign-trained, so few language barriers are likely to be experienced.
 Such as it is, Taiwan has become a popular medical tourism destination as it offers both reasonable healthcare costs and high standards of care.

 This does, however, mean that there is rarely such a thing as “free” healthcare in Taiwan, and at least some financial contribution will be necessary for treatment.
-As a result of this the British government strongly encourages tourists and expats to invest in suitable overseas health insurance.
+As a result of this the British government strongly encourages tourists and expats to invest in suitable International Health Insurance or International Travel Insurance.

 The official currency is the New Taiwan Dollar.